aws/aws-toolkit-vscode/CONTRIBUTING.md

 ### Build

-When you launch the extension or run tests from VSCode, it will automatically build the extension and watch for changes.
+Assuming you skipped [Run](#run), you can build the final extension artifact ending in `.vsix` and then test with that.

+You most likely will not need to use this during development, [running in `Debug` mode](#running-in-debug-mode) will be sufficient.

 You can also use these NPM tasks (see `npm run` for the full list):